C0PEP0D/sheld0n/README.md

 This should have created a `trajectory_animation.mp4` file that you can open using your video player.

-Further post processing can be done using scripts in that directory.
+Further post processing can be done using the others scripts in that directory.
-Run the `--help` option of these scripts to learn how to use them.

-Feel free to **edit this scripts** at your convenience and **create your own post processing** scripts.
+Feel free to **edit these scripts** at your convenience and **create your own post processing** scripts.

 ### Editing simulation parameters